Expert care for gestational diabetes

 Gestational diabetes affects you and your baby, causing problems such as preterm labor and birth, difficult delivery, and poor health of your baby at birth.
 Your doctor's personalized treatment can prevent these complications.
 Many women with gestational diabetes have healthy pregnancies and births.

-Our obstetrics experts provide unparalleled care for you and your baby during pregnancy, including the diagnosis and treatment of gestational diabetes, in Central California.
+Our obstetrics experts provide unparalleled care for you and your baby during pregnancy, including the diagnosis and treatment of gestational diabetes.
 Find a Doctor conveniently close to you, and get the personal care you need for any maternal condition.

 In many cases, gestational diabetes causes no noticeable signs.
 For this reason, and because the disorder can cause serious health problems, doctors routinely screen for diabetes during pregnancy.

 Screening is done with a blood test, usually collected between the 24th and 28th week of pregnancy.
-If your test shows higher-than-normal blood sugar levels, your Dignity Health Central California doctor will order an additional test to confirm or rule out gestational diabetes.
+If your test shows higher-than-normal blood sugar levels, your doctor will order an additional test to confirm or rule out gestational diabetes.

 Gestational diabetes is a result of your body’s inability to make enough insulin.
 During pregnancy, demand for insulin is higher, as your body has to produce enough for you and your baby.